 The new Market Gate Bridge will link the new town square with the transport interchange and Market Gate Car Park.
 It will be a landmark feature on the town centre skyline.
 It will also open up more routes to the town centre through active travel – on foot, bike, wheelchair or scooter.
 There's a temporary bridge over the Jumble Lane level crossing until the new bridge opens.

 Benefits of the bridge

 The former Jumble Lane level crossing was closed as part of Network Rail’s Level Crossing Risk Reduction Programme.
-The aim of this work was to close level crossings where possible, to remove the risk they present to the national rail network.
+The aim of this work was to close level crossings where possible, to remove the risk to the national rail network.
 Network Rail has contributed £2 million to the bridge.

 Market Gate Bridge represents a major investment backed by Network Rail and the South Yorkshire Combined Mayoral Authority.
 It's important that the new bridge is of as high a quality as The Glass Works.

 The forecast £9.7 million total cost includes additional work over the original proposals.
 It also allows for increases in steel and other material costs since the bridge was first designed.
 The scheme includes further public realm, landscaping and highway improvements at both ends of the bridge.

 Temporary bridge closures on Barnsley FC match days

 When the crossing was closed in March 2019 by Network Rail for safety reasons, a temporary bridge was installed to allow pedestrians to cross over the railway line safely.